Multiple Environments¶

 Configuration Properties¶

 Configuration properties are located in your config directory.
-Each install contains the following default property files, these files should NOT be modified:
+Each install contains the following default property files, which should NOT be modified:

-By default 3forge AMI developers should create a local.properties file and place custom properties in it.
+By default, you should create a local.properties file and place custom properties in it.
 To configure properties for each environment, they can make separate property files for each environment.

 Example: Properties Files¶

-Note: Using folders is a good way to organize properties by environment
+Using folders is a good way to organize properties by environment.

 Controlled by the property: